-In order to detect possible nonlinear effects, we refit the same regression models using natural spline functions with 3, 4, or 5 knots.
-We used model likelihood ratio comparisons to determine the optimal number of spline knots, and whether splines were necessary in the first place.
-This was done using the rms package using the rcs() function (Harrell, 2024).
-The model comparisons showed that 4 spline knots was the best overall choice for this dataset with 15 of the 26 (58%) models showing evidence (p < .05) of nonlinear effects (Figure S1 gives additional information about the pattern.).
-After Bonferroni correction, 5 models (19%) showed detectable nonlinear effects.
-The 9 models with the strongest evidence are shown in Figure 2 (maximum p value = .0031; Figures S7 and S8 show the remaining models).
+To detect possible nonlinear effects, we refit the same regression models using natural spline functions with 3, 4, or 5 knots.
+We used model likelihood ratio comparisons to determine the optimal number of spline knots and whether splines were necessary in the first place.
+This was done using the rms package and the rcs() function (Harrell, 2024).
+The model comparisons showed that 4 spline knots were the best overall choice for this dataset, with 15 of the 26 (58 %) models showing evidence (p < .05) of nonlinear effects (Figure S1 provides additional information about the pattern).
+After Bonferroni correction, 5 models (19 %) showed detectable nonlinear effects.

+The 9 models with the strongest evidence are shown in Figure 2 (maximum p value = 0.0031; Figures S7 and S8 show the remaining models).
 These plots are based on the model predictions holding covariates constant at their mean or modal values.
-This was accomplished using the ggeffects package by the function ggpredict() (Lüdecke, 2018).
+This was accomplished using the ggeffects package and the ggpredict() function (Lüdecke, 2018).